Personal Child Health Record

-A Personal Child Health Record or PCHR is a form of personal health record of the United Kingdom that records a child's growth, development, and use of health services.
+A Personal Child Health Record (PCHR) is a form of personal health record of the United Kingdom that records a child's growth, development, and use of health services.

 Paper-based record

 Front cover of a PCHR from the late 1990s.

 The paper based child health record as used by the UK National Health Service is popularly known as the "Red Book."
 It is given to the parents on or just after the birth of their child, and is used by parents to record standard health details such as height and weight as well as developmental milestones such as first words and first time walking.
 As the record has matured, additional information has been added in the form of inserts to aid parents with certain medical conditions, such as Down syndrome.
 There are also sections that are typically completed by the child's GP or health visitor.